ghga-de/ghga-metadata-schema/docs/schema_markdown/data_use_permission.md

 # Slot: data_use_permission

-Data use permission associated with an entity.
-Typically one or more terms from DUO.
-Should be descendants of 'DUO:0000001 data use permission'.
-Please use 'DUO:0000006' if no other permission applies.
+Data Use Permission associated with an entity.
+The used term should be a descendant of 'DUO:0000001: data use permission'.

 URI: [GHGA:data_use_permission](https://w3id.org/GHGA/data_use_permission)